 Radio compass receivers from Bendix.

-This directonfinder receiver MN 26 is in fully working condition.
-Also functioning as a communication receiver in cinjumction with the TA 12 transmitter, just seen a bit on the right of the picture.
+This direction finder receiver MN 26 is in fully working condition.
+Also functioning as a communication receiver together with the TA 12 transmitter, just seen a bit on the right of the picture.

 MT51-C remote control for the Transmitter TA12-B.